sisoje/testable-view-swiftui/README.md

 # Testable SwiftUI Views
 NOTE:
-- In this example I show you how to test the SwiftUI.View natively, the same way like you would test view-model, no hacking, no third party libs, all made in 10 minutes of coding.
+- In this example I show you how to test the SwiftUI.View natively, the same way like you would test view-model, no hacking, no third party libs, all made in few minutes of coding.
 - The test shows how ObservableObject is not optimal approach

 SwifUI.View is just a protocol that ANY value and ONLY value can conform to.
 It contains body function that evaluates to yet another SwiftUI.View.
 That is all we need to know about the SwiftUI.View.